 Using the Japanese Rail Pass

-For the non-reserved seats, you need to line up at the entrance of the non-reserved seat cars and the seats are first come first serve.
+For the non-reserved seats, you need to line up at the entrance of the non-reserved seat cars and the seats are first come, first served.
 If there are no seats to be had, you can either stand or opt to take the next train.
-You cannot sit in the reserved seat cars even if there are open seats there.
-The train conductor will come to check your ticket after the train departs so be careful.
+You cannot sit in the reserved seat cars, even if there are open seats there.
+The train conductor will come to check your ticket after the train departs, so be careful.

 blog image